Scotland: A Renewables Powerhouse

 With only 8.1% of the UK population and 1% of Europe's population, Scotland possesses:

-• 50% of the world's installed tidal stream capacity
+• 61% of the UK's installed onshore wind capacity

-• 60% of the UK’s onshore wind capacity
+• 26% of the UK’s renewable energy generation

 Despite that, Scottish people pay the highest price for energy in the UK.
 Why?
-Because we are part of the UK, which generated 40% of its power by burning extortionately expensive gas.
+Because we are part of the UK, which generated more than 45% of its power by burning extortionately expensive gas.

 Scotland’s North East remains a world-leader in oil and gas but the North Sea’s billions were diverted to Westminster, which refused to adequately support Scotland’s renewables potential.
 They have broken renewables investment promises and prioritised nuclear power plants in England.